Diversity and Inclusion Survey Questions: Microaggressions

 child reading a bible

 Microaggressions are those subtle, often unconscious, comments or actions that reinforce negative stereotypes or discriminate against individuals from marginalized groups.
-These insidious interactions can be particularly pernicious as they are often difficult to pinpoint and call out, yet they can have a significant cumulative impact on the recipients.
+These insidious interactions can be particularly pernicious (that word always reminds me of the Vermicious Knids in Charlie and the Great Glass Elivator 😂) as they are often difficult to pinpoint and call out, yet they can have a significant cumulative impact on the recipients.

-Due to their nuanced nature and their commonplace actuality, they can often be ignored or forgotten by standard macro D&I metrics due to their micro nature.
-However, by use of the qualitative and quantitative data generated by Divrsity, microaggressions can be discovered and worked upon.
+Due to their nuanced nature and their commonplace actuality, they can often be ignored or forgotten by standard Diversity and Inclusion metrics due to their micro nature.
+However, using Divrsity's qualitative and quantitative EDI Survey Questions, and corresponding insights, microaggressions can be discovered and worked upon.
 Although they may seem trivial to some, thier impact is substantial, and if allowed to grow can create a hostile work environment for those who experience them.

 What are Microaggressions?